ChicagoCityscape/gis-data/README.md

 # ogr2ogr cheatsheet

-Yonah created the data using Google Maps, because it's easy to drop a point marker on the station entrance by looking at satellite imagery.
+Yonah created the stations entrances data using Google Maps, because it's easy to drop a point marker on the station entrance by looking at satellite imagery.
 The data needs to be converted from KML to CSV (to view as a spreadsheet), and to PostGIS (so it can be used as a database).

 ### convert KML to shapefile
 "metra.shp" is the destination file, and "Metra entrances.kml" is the source file.
 It doesn't work with KMZ (compressed KML) files – you must convert these using Google Earth.